patrick-ogrady/snowplow/README.md

 ### Start Node
 This command starts a Docker container that starts `avalanchego` and the health monitoring mechanism from `snowplow`.
+Making a request to port `8080` will return a `200` status when the validator is considered healthy.

 ```text
 make run-mainnet